Gut Check: How to Recognize and Improve an Unhealthy Microbiome

 2. Frequent Illnesses

-• Symptoms: Regular colds, flu, and other infections.
+Symptoms: Regular colds, flu, or infections.

 3. Skin Issues